 "Pay may be one of the best communication and alignment tools available to Management"

-Benefits become a given if you don't remind them.
+Benefits become a given if you don't communicate properly.
 Is this your case?
 If so, you may not only be losing a real competitiveness factor but also getting a lower return for your benefit invested money.
 Don't be afraid to remind employees once, twice and three times...

 Benefits are locally driven.
 Premium plans are more valuable where medical costs for individuals are high, and there is no good option to private insurance.
 For example, employees would have a different perception where quality health care is government subsidized.
 The value that employees place on a benefit varies by country.